gauge-sh/tach/docs/usage.md

 In addition to their tags, the `package.yml` files will contain a `depends_on` key which includes all the dependencies that `tach` was able to detect automatically for the package, which means that after running `tach init`, your project will be in a permissive, but passing state.

+If `tach init` detects a only a single package in the root of your project where it's run, it will set boundaries within that package as well.
+Otherwise, it will simply create boundaries and dependencies for all top-level packages.

 ## tach add